Kingdom Pro Wrestling: The Official start and the return to touring (2022–NOW)

-On Feb 2022, KPW announced that they would be returning with Four events in one year in Three different towns. beginning with a special event on on Feb 11, 2022 in Janabiya, Bahrain which has been called KPW Redemption in which Eight Man Tag Team Elimination Match took place, in turn becoming the first and only major professional wrestling promotion locally.
+In February 2022, KPW announced that they would be returning with Four events in one year in Three different towns. beginning with a special event on on February 11, 2022 in Janabiya, Bahrain which has been called KPW Redemption in which Eight Man Tag Team Elimination Match took place, in turn becoming the first and only major professional wrestling promotion locally.

 KPW then announced their new partnership with LuLu Group International to sponsor their events in Bahrain.
 Next event KPW Brawl In The Mall would be KPW's Manama debut, a town primarily known as the capital of Bahrain.
-Bahrain's populary hip-hop artist Flipperachi made an appearance to perform live rap music, as well as their other Two events held in after that. first one was KPW SuperClash on May, 20th 2022 in which KPW Championship belt has been revealed and KPW Ramli Mall on Nov, 11th 2022 in Which Mixed Martial Artist Hamza Kooheji interfered during the main event to help The Great Zubari as he was beaten by Rudy Ruyal and the lumberjacks.
-Both events got a lot of buzz and took place in Lulu Group locations which at that time considered by the public as Bahrain's own wrestling locations.
+Bahrain's popular hip-hop artist Flipperachi made an appearance to perform live rap music, as well as their other two events held after that.
+The first event was KPW SuperClash on May 20th, 2022 in which KPW Championship belt has been revealed and KPW Ramli Mall on November 11th, 2022 in Which Mixed Martial Artist Hamza Kooheji interfered during the main event to help The Great Zubari as he was beaten by Rudy Ruyal and the lumberjacks.
+Both events got a lot of buzz and took place in Lulu Group locations which at that time considered by the public as BaIn hrain's own wrestling locations.

-On 2023 KPW held their most attended event at that time, with over 2500 spectators in Hidd, Bahrain in which Razor Jaw Shareef became the KPW Champion after beating The Great Zubari in the tournament final.
+In 2023, KPW held their most attended event at that time.
+Over 2,500 spectators in Hidd, Bahrain watched as Razor Jaw Shareef became the KPW Champion after beating The Great Zubari in the tournament final.
 The event featured most of roster including Ahmed Dragon, Ali Ninja, Alkaboos, Ismael The Living Dead, Jabbar, Khalid Kombat, Madrex, Mass Kid Man, Qassimovic, Razor Jaw Shareef, The Great Zubari and Yaqoob.

-On 2024 KPW Held Three Events, KPW WinterSlam in which Razor Jaw Shareef retained the KPW championship in a Triple Threat Match against Jabbar and The Great Zubari.
-And then the first sold out event KPW BattleZone and KPW Comiccon.
-At KPW Comiccon, Ex-WWE Wrestlers Mansoor and Mason Madden MXM made an appearance in which they teamed up with Razor Jaw Shareef and wrestled in a Six men tag team match against Madrex, Tigre and The Great Zubari after they beat Bahraini famous comedian actor Hasan Makki.
+In 2024, KPW held three events.
+KPW WinterSlam, in which Razor Jaw Shareef retained the KPW championship in a Triple Threat Match against Jabbar and The Great Zubari.
+Another event was the first sold-out event KPW BattleZone and KPW Comiccon.
+At KPW Comiccon, ex-WWE Wrestlers Mansoor and Mason Madden MXM made an appearance in which they teamed up with Razor Jaw Shareef and wrestled in a six-man tag team match against Madrex, Tigre and the Great Zubari after they beat famous Bahraini comedic actor Hasan Makki.

-In February 2025, KPW held KPW Comfest at Bahrain International Circuit where Aldababa made his KPW Debut. followed by another event on Feb 28, 2025 at Galleria Mall Arena.
+In February 2025, KPW held KPW Comfest at Bahrain International Circuit where Aldababa made his KPW debut.
+This was followed by another event on February 28, 2025 at Galleria Mall Arena.

-In May and June 2025, KPW held Four sold out shows in Al-Riffa SC.
-The Shows made a lot of Buzz among Bahraini people and some wrestling fans in the GCC.
+In May and June 2025, KPW held Four sold-out shows in Al-Riffa SC.
+The shows created a lot of buzz among Bahraini people and some wrestling fans in the GCC.
 KPW Texas Championship title has been revealed.